esdrascosta/Matrix-Capsules/README.md

 # !!!
-NOTES: THIS IS A ONGOING PROJECT !!!
+NOTES: THIS IS AN ONGOING PROJECT !!!

 # Matrix Capsules with EM Routing
 A PyTorch implementation of [Matrix Capsules with EM Routing](http://www.cs.toronto.edu/~hinton/absps/EMcapsules.pdf)